Building Sustainability Through Collaboration: The Trillium Inter-institutional Workshop on Teaching Sustainability

 A trillium is a beautiful three-leaved wildflower.
 The Trillium Workshop uses this plant as its symbol of cultivating a culture of sustainability through teaching.
+Inspired by the three-leaved plant, the Trillium conference uses a tripartite approach to sustainability that includes social, economic, and environmental elements.
 The Trillium Workshop is an annual, multi-institutional, and multidisciplinary academic network based in the Piedmont of central North Carolina (USA).
 It has convened annually since 2010, hosted by multiple universities in the region: Duke University, North Carolina State University, and the University of North Carolina.
 Within these institutions, the North Carolina State University Arboretum, the Duke Campus Farm, and the Duke Gardens specifically have been valuable sites in support of the workshop.
 The Workshop grew out of valuable models in other places and organizations.
 It has succeeded in developing networks that advance local environments as it addresses the environmental, economic, and social aspects of sustainability to promote justice.
 Each year, the workshop incorporates an array of teaching techniques, such as participatory and place-based learning.

 It is at Duke’s Nicholas School of the Environment that the Trillium Workshop was initially conceived and created in 2010.
 It aimed at connecting campus leaders and providing them with resources for increasing sustainability leadership in higher education.
 The Workshop builds on a long history of environmental education and sustainability leadership at Duke and on the collaborative environment within the North Carolina Research Triangle between local universities –private and public- and the University of North Carolina system as a whole.
 The original impetus for the workshop was provided by similar programs at other institutions―for example the Northern Arizona University’s Ponderosa Project (Rowland and Chase 2004) and the Piedmont Project at Emory (Barlett and Rappaport 2009).